Boomer giving money to young people

 3. Family Dynamics and Emotional Strain:

-In addition to all of the legal and financial duties of an executor, the role is definately going to be emotionally draining, because the executor is usually a family member of the deceased.
-Combined with the added element of grief, this can lead to disagreements arising between beneficiaries (who may or may not be siblings of the executor in question).
+In addition to all of the legal and financial duties of an executor, the role is definitely going to be emotionally draining, because the executor is usually a family member of the deceased.
+Combined with the added element of grief, this can lead to disagreements between beneficiaries (who may or may not be siblings of the executor in question).
 A lawyer may be able to assist with unruly beneficiaries who want to battle it out in court over the deceased’s estate and assets.

 When it comes to money or sentimental items, tempers and emotions may flare.